Article 1 - Organization

-An annual membership meeting shall be held within four months of the close of the fiscal year or at a time determined by the Board of Directors.
-The location will be determined by the Board of Directors and announced no less than 30 days in advance of the meeting via a membership-wide mailing and prominent notices in the store.
-The announcement shall include the proposed agenda of the meeting and a description of issues which will be voted upon by the membership.
+An annual Membership meeting shall be held within four months of the close of the fiscal year or at a time determined by the Board of Directors.
+The location will be determined by the Board of Directors and announced no less than 30 days in advance of the meeting via-an official Membership-wide notice, (by mail, email or other electronic means as determined by the Board) and prominent notices in the stores.
+The announcement shall include the proposed agenda of the meeting, the ballot and a description of issues which will be voted upon by the Membership.
 Late agenda items may be placed upon the agenda by written notice to the Board Clerk at least 48 hours before the meeting.
-Decisions on issues not included in the notice of a meeting shall be of an advisory nature only.
+Any issues not included in the official notice and ballot of a meeting shall be of an advisory nature only.
 The purpose of the annual meeting shall be to hear reports on operations and finances, to review any important policy issues or other matters that vitally affect the Co-op, to elect Directors, and to conduct such other business as may properly come before the meeting.

 3.2 Special Meetings:

-Special membership meetings may be called by the Board or by petition of at least 25 member representatives, subject to the same notice requirements as the annual meeting.
+Special Membership meetings may be called by the Board or by petition of at least 25 Co-op Owners, subject to the same notice requirements as the annual meeting.

-Except as otherwise required by law or by these bylaws, no quorum shall be necessary for the transaction of business at any member-owner meeting.
-A majority of those voting shall constitute a valid vote of the member-owners.
+Except as otherwise required by law or these bylaws, no quorum shall be necessary for the transaction of business at any Membership meeting.
+A majority of those voting shall constitute a valid vote of the Co-op Owners.

-absentee ballot.
-In voting for directors, each member may cast one vote for each position to be filled, but no more than one vote may be cast for any one candidate.
-Otherwise each member shall have one vote in all matters submitted to a vote of member-owners.
-All issues shall be decided by a majority of member-owners voting except where otherwise required by law or by these bylaws.
+Representatives of a Membership may vote as described in section 2.3, in person or by absentee ballot.
+In person ballots shall be cast at in person Membership meetings.
+Absentee ballots include electronic ballot, or delivery of ballot by mail or to an in-person ballot box.
+All ballots shall be cast within designated election timeframes by these or other methods as determined by the Board.
+In voting for Directors, each Representative of Membership may cast one vote for each position to be filled, but no more than one vote may be cast for any one candidate.
+Otherwise, each Representative of Membership shall have one vote in all matters submitted to a vote of the Co-op Ownership.
+All issues shall be decided by a majority of Co-op Owners voting except where otherwise required by law or by these bylaws.